theirc/airbel/src/_studies/education-research-in-conflict-and-protracted-crises-ericc.md

 ERICC will leverage early learnings from research agenda creation to initiate operational support activities in FCDO focal countries, including providing technical support to country offices undertaking EiE programmes, and releasing calls for proposals for complementary ERICC research projects to be undertaken by researchers, institutions, and organizations operating in crisis contexts.
 These mechanisms are designed to expand ERICC’s reach within and outside of focal countries and regions and grow the overall body of research and researchers in the EiE field.

-To learn more about ERICC's work during its inception phase in 2022, download and review the ERICC Inception Report [here](https://rescue.box.com/s/wfok2frnel8mbwf5cmiaulyjec3wrrvj){: target="_blank" rel="noopener"}
+To learn more about ERICC's work during its inception phase in 2022, download and review the ERICC Inception Report [here](https://rescue.box.com/s/wfok2frnel8mbwf5cmiaulyjec3wrrvj){: target="_blank"}